wallymathieu/assertfail/_posts/2019-01-06-Choose-your-own-adventure-in-fsharp.md

 - Immutable constructs ( F# tries to steer you into immutable by default and has constructs to help you).
 In C# you need something like [With](https://github.com/wallymathieu/with) or [Immutable Object Graph](https://github.com/AArnott/ImmutableObjectGraph)
 - Computation expressions (builders that can help you write composable abstractions)
 - Discriminated unions (in C# your best bet is to look at [OneOf](https://github.com/mcintyre321/OneOf) or use [FSharpX](https://github.com/fsprojects/FSharpx.Extras/blob/master/src/FSharpx.Extras/CSharpCompat.fs#L297))
-- Type providers (in C# it's better to generate source code using something like t4 templates, though that can become cludgy)
+- Type providers (in C# it's better to generate source code using something like t4 templates, though that can become awkward)
 - [Statically Resolved Type Parameters](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/generics/statically-resolved-type-parameters) (can be used to avoid using reflection)

 ### Prefer C# over F# in the case when ...